jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 * The top 5 sectors IDs in year 2 with the largest percentages of unpublished variable stars are as follows: 19 (11%), 24 (10%), 18 (8%), 17 (7%), 16 (7%).
 * Sector 19 has the highest percentage of unpublished variable stars across the whole data set: 11.11%
 * Year 2 observations have a greater porportion of DWARF stars across all of its sectors when compared to Year 1.
+* Year 2 observations, the northern hemisphere of TESS' field of view, has fewer confirmed variable stars than year 1: 36K.
 <br/><br/>

 ##